realcoloride/node_characterai/README.md

 // create a call session
 const call = await dm.call({
-    microphoneDevice: 'default', // use 'default' to get the default microphone or else specify the device name manually.
+    // protip: use 'default' to get the default microphone. or else, you can look above to get the device id or name of your choice.
-    useSpeakerForPlayback: true,
+    microphoneDevice: 'default',
+    speakerDevice: 'default',

     // you can use voiceId to specify a specific voice
     voiceId: "id"